anacapdeville/to-do-list/README.md

 #### 10 - It should have a button that remove the conclude items.

 #### 11 - It should have a button that remove the selected item.

+#### 12 - It should have a button that saves the list so when the page is refreshed the list stays saved.

 ## How to install the project
 1. Open the terminal and make a directory: